 The masterpiece of the exhibition is an Ecclesiastical Flag of Stephen the Great.
 The embroidery is also named the “Battle flag of Saint Georges,” depicting Saint Georges the saint worshiped by Stephen the Great.

 The monasteries of Mount Athos used to receive different gifts from Romanian voivodes during the Ottoman occupation, as a way to protect Christianity.
 It was also the case of the flag offered by Stephen the Great of Moldavia to the Zograf monastery 500 years ago.
-Due to troubled times during the history, in the First World War, the flag was recovered by the French Army and given back to Romania in a ceremony held in 1917 at the University of Sorbonne.
+Due to troubled times in history, in the First World War, the flag was recovered by the French Army and given back to Romania in a ceremony held in 1917 at the University of Sorbonne.

 Another exhibit to draw the attention of the public is “Dvera Înălțării.”
 The altar door curtain of Ascension is a canvas embroidered with golden silver yarn dating back to 1484.
-The curtain depicts the biblical scene of ascension expressed in warm nuances of red and yellow which are specific to the early Byzantine tradition.
+The curtain depicts the biblical scene of ascension expressed in warm nuances of red and yellow, which are specific to the early Byzantine tradition.

 In 1516, the treasurer Gavriil Trotusan gifted the epitaph to Voronet Monastery.
 The epitaph is a liturgical embroidery depicting Jesus Christ dead, sitting on his back.
 In the Orthodox Church tradition, the epitaph is brought to the procession on Good Friday.
-It symbolizes Christ’s body descent from the cross and the preparing for burial.
+It symbolizes Christ’s body's descent from the cross and the preparation for burial.
 On the Holy Saturday, it is seated on the altar table, where it is kept until Ascension, the altar being assimilated to the tomb of the Savior.
 In this form, the epitaph appears at the end of the 13th century.

 Source:http://putna.ro/Evenimente-s5.php#expozitie-luvru